ashira-mo/mig_urb2/README.md

 	 where to get the data, and what variables are needed how to generate in and out migration rates, modelling of the migration rates.
-The zipped folder includes 19 programs (R files or Stata do files) and an excel file of migration rates.
+The zipped folder includes 19 programs (R files or Stata do files) and a csv file of migration rates.

 1. Data
 Census samples from IPUMS International are readily available at: